kevinkovalchik/RawQuant/docs/ch_RawQuant_Instructions_ver-Mar2018.md

 10. Once processing is complete, you should see four files created in the same directory as the raw file.
 	* a 'metrics.txt' file - this contains some general metrics of the raw file, such as number of MS1 scans, topN rate, duty cycle.
 	* 'MS1ParseData.txt' and 'MS2ParseData.txt' files - these contain the metrics for every MS1 and MS2 scan found in the raw file.
 	* 'MGF.mgf' file - this is a standard MGF output.
-Use with any search engine who will take MGF input!
+Use with any search engine that will take MGF input!

 11. Let's look at the output files a little closer at each of the files.
 They are tab delimited text files, so they can be opened in most editors and Excel.
 12. Let's look at the 'metrics.txt' file first.
 This contains some useful 'quick-glance' information.